ruby/www.ruby-lang.org/en/documentation/installation/index.md

 If the version of Ruby provided by your system or package manager is out of date, a newer one can be installed using a third-party installer.
-On UNIX-like systems one can use [ruby-build](#ruby-build) or [ruby-install](#ruby-install) to install a specific version of Ruby into `/usr/local` or other directories.
+Some of them also allow you to install multiple versions on the same system;
+associated managers can help to switch between the different Rubies.
+If you are planning to use [RVM](#rvm) as a version manager you do not need a separate installer, it comes with its own.

 ### ruby-build
 {: #ruby-build}

-[ruby-build][ruby-build] is a plugin for [rbenv](#rbenv) that allows you to compile and install different versions of Ruby. ruby-build can also be used as a standalone program without rbenv.
+[ruby-build][ruby-build] is a plugin for [rbenv](#rbenv) that allows you to compile and install different versions of Ruby into arbitrary directories. ruby-build can also be used as a standalone program without rbenv.
 It is available for OS X, Linux, and other UNIX-like operating systems.